jyse/next-jessy-nft-generator/README.md

 # Name of Project

-💠 NFT Generator by Jessy Test Test Branch 💠
+💠 NFT Generator by Jessy Konnichiwa Florian🌸 💠

 ## Table of contents